Menu

 Cortisol should be at its highest when you wake, slowly falling as the day goes on.
 The low levels at night time ensure you’re ready to sleep, and the low levels throughout the night ensure you get a good nights’ sleep, before it rises again around the time you wake.

-However, if the adrenals’ output of cortisol for example becomes dysfunctional (producing too much or too little), this can affect energy levels and quality of sleep.
+However, if the adrenals’ output of cortisol becomes dysfunctional, this can affect energy levels and quality of sleep.

 My Experience of Adrenal Fatigue

-I had my adrenal output tested and discovered that I had high cortisol all day, causing my on-going fatigue, struggles to fall sleep in the evenings and then stay asleep; waking multiple times, sleep talking, tossing and turning and even sometimes sleep walking.
+I had my cortisol levels tested and discovered that I had high cortisol all day, causing my on-going fatigue, struggles to fall sleep in the evenings and then stay asleep; waking multiple times, sleep talking, tossing and turning and even sometimes sleep walking.

 See my post on feeling ‘tired but wired’ here.

-The best way to test them is usually said to be by completing a 24-hour four point saliva test, to see how your levels rise and drop in a day, so you can compare them to the ideal rhythm of being top of the range in the morning and fall throughout the day so they’re bottom of the range by nighttime.
+The best way to test your cortisol levels is by completing a 24-hour four point saliva test, to see how your levels rise and drop in a day, so you can compare them to the ideal rhythm of being top of the range in the morning and fall throughout the day so they’re bottom of the range by nighttime.
 If your doctor won’t do this, you can very simply order it yourself and complete it at home.
 You can find testing options here and here.

-I have blogged about correcting my adrenal fatigue since the beginning and I am pleased to say that it has been addressed now after unearthing the root causes behind it.
-In my case, a sex hormone imbalance, leaky gut, candida and gluten sensitivity were all driving it.
+I have blogged about correcting my adrenal dysfunction since the beginning and I am pleased to say that it has been addressed now after unearthing the root causes behind it.
+Read how I addressed it here.

-I now wake up not going ‘Urrrggghhhh, why do I feel more tired than when I came bed at 9pm last night?!’ anymore and instead feel much more rested.
+I no longer wake up going ‘Urrrggghhhh, why do I feel more tired than when I came bed at 9pm last night?!’ and instead feel much more rested.

 I honestly made peace with the fact that I would never wake up feeling refreshed or at least not horrendously tired, ever again, and that for the rest of my life, getting out of bed would be the worst part of every day.